-With AWS Free Tier we’ve got you covered for up to 10 hours of training, so you can enter the AWS DeepRacer League at no cost to you.
+With AWS Free Tier we’ve got you covered with up to 10 hours of training, which is enough to train your first model and enter the AWS DeepRacer League at no cost to you.
 See more in the Free Tier section below.

 You can pre-order your AWS DeepRacer car on Amazon.com for $399 (US only).
 Availability for selected other countries will be announced later.
 There is no charge for driving your AWS DeepRacer car.

 With AWS DeepRacer console services, there are no upfront charges and you will only pay for the AWS services you use.
 You will be billed separately by each of the AWS services used to provide the AWS DeepRacer console services such as creating and training your models, storing your models and logs, and evaluating them.
 You will see the bill for each service on your monthly billing statement.
 Where you receive service credits as part of the AWS DeepRacer free tier, you will see a credit on your billing statement, notifying you this was from AWS DeepRacer.
 You will not be charged when you submit a model to take part in any AWS DeepRacer League virtual event.

 You can access the simulator from the US East (N. Virginia) region in the AWS console.